The Anthony Lowe Case: Anatomy of a Grift

 grift. verb. “engage in petty or small-scale swindling”.

 There should be no controversy on this one.
-The facts of a case are more important than the “victim status” of any of the participants.
+The facts of a case are more important than the “victim status” or any of the participants.

 *General rule – If someone has a knife and they threaten to stab you or throw the knife at you – that is a deadly threat.
 The proportional and lawful response to that threat – is deadly force.